Let’s try and get your tenant selection right the first time

 Rules on referencing and screening tenants

 First things first, meet the tenants.
 Be sure to look out for any warning signs, if they are late this could be a sign that they are unreliable and may not make rent payments on time, if they have animal fur on them they could have a pet, it’s up to you if you allow pets or not.
-A face to face meeting allows you to get a better feel for what a person is really like rather that over the phone.
+A face to face meeting allows you to get a better feel for what a person is really like rather than over the phone.

 Who you should be checking

-All should be running checks on all tenants that will be living in the property that are over the age of 18.
+You should be running checks on all tenants that will be living in the property that are over the age of 18.
 Even if one of the tenants is not named on the tenancy agreement, as the landlord you can still screen them as they will also be living in your property.

 You must check that all lodgers can legally rent in England, you can do this with original documentation that proves they can live in the UK.
 You must check all new tenants, it is illegal to only run checks on people that aren’t British Citizens.
 Click here for more information on who you have to check.